Members

 Professor Claire Squires

-Scottish Graduate School for the Arts and Humanities
+Scottish Graduate School for Arts and Humanities

 Director